hadfieldn/daily-standup/README.md

 - Create a new Lambda function in the AWS Management Console.
 - Set the runtime to Node.js.
 - Build the deployment package: `npm run prepare-deploy`
-- Upload `lambda-deployment-package.zip` to the Lambda function.
+- Upload `dist/lambda-function.zip` to the Lambda function.

 2. Environment Variables: